Speakers

 Below you find a list of confirmed speakers.
 More to come!

-Vítor Vasconcelos is Assistant Professor at the Computational Science Lab at the University of Amsterdam.
+Vítor Vasconcelos is Associate Professor at the Computational Science Lab at the University of Amsterdam.
 He works on mathematical and computational models of human collective behavior to anticipate the intended and unintended consequences of interventions in complex social systems.
-Vítor co-leads the Polder initiative at the Institute for Advanced Study and coordinates the development of a new Master’s program in 'Complex Systems and Policy' at the Institute for Interdisciplinary Studies.
+Vítor co-leads the Polder initiative at the Institute for Advanced Study and coordinates the new Master’s program in 'Complex Systems and Policy' at the Institute for Interdisciplinary Studies.
 Previously, Vítor was a visiting research scholar at the Andlinger Center for Energy and the Environment and the Princeton Institute for International and Regional Studies, where he also did two postdocs after finishing his PhD in physics.

 ACSCC © 2023.
 All rights reserved.